lucasmun09/website/content/post/reverse-engineering-dodotronics-microphone/reverse-engineering-dodotronics-microphone.md

 ## Introduction

 Dodotronics is one of the few reputable microphone brands that focuses on Bat recordings for research.
 As niche as the company's expertise sounds, there are currently no direct competitor that can deliver the quality and the price point Dodotronics's Mini microphone can offer.
-Without any alternatives, I have decided to create my own ultrasonic microphone that covers the sensitivities of 50kHz to 80kHz that can compete against **Dodotronic's Mini** **Microphone**.
+Without any alternatives, I have decided to create my own ultrasonic microphone that roughly covers the sensitivities of 50kHz to 80kHz that can compete against **Dodotronic's Mini** **Microphone**.

 ## Dodotronic's Mini Microphone